binxiaoff/core/doc/technical/core/dataroom.rst

 Drive
 ^^^^^

-The dataroom operate around the concept of drives (analogous to a hard drive).
+The dataroom operates around the concept of drives (analogous to a hard drive).
-These drives contains the list of each folder present in said drive.
+These drives contain the list of each folder present in said drive.
 This property is a collection of folder indexed by the path of each folder.

-The file collection in the drive house the files of its root folder.
+The file collection in the drive houses the files of its root folder.

 Folder
 ^^^^^^
-The folders themselves contains :
+The folders themselves contain :

 * a path : This path is the absolute path from the root
 * a file collection